TL;DR: What are Ouroboros Tattoos?

-The ouroboros — the image of a snake eating its own tail — has been growing, shedding, and consuming its own skin since the dawn of history.
+The ouroboros — the image of a snake or sometimes a dragon or a lizard eating its own tail — has been growing, shedding, and consuming its own skin since the dawn of history.
 It first appeared as a hieroglyph in Egypt but swiftly wound its way to other cradles of civilization.
 Now it’s one of the most recognizable symbols known to man.
 Over the course of thousands of years, the serpent has become representative of numerous themes, including introspection and the act of creation, but it’s most commonly seen as a metaphor for the never-ending cycle of life and death in the universe.
 Because of its profound symbolism, the ouroboros inevitably slithered into the world of tattoos.

 You’ve just experience Deciphering the Sacred, our series where we unpack the meaning of various symbols from the world of tattoos.
 We hope you liked learning about the Dharma Wheel and how it leads to enlightenment.
 If you want to learn about more meaningful figures, check out our other posts on Unalomes, Metatron’s Cube, Sri Yantra, Dharmachakras, and The Flower of Life.